Tpichardo/post-install-config/README.md

 <h1>osTicket: Post-Installation Configuration</h1>

+Congratulations!
+Now that you've installed osTicket, this tutorial will outline the post-installation configuration settings. <br>
-This tutorial outlines the post-installation configuration of the open-source help desk ticketing system, osTicket.
-This tutorial is a continuation from [osTicket: Prerequisites and Installation](https://github.com/Tpichardo/osticket-prereq).
+<i>Note</i>: This tutorial is a continuation from [osTicket: Prerequisites and Installation](https://github.com/Tpichardo/osticket-prereq).

 <h2>Environments and Technologies Used</h2>